The Hidden Organization: Mapping the Networks That Run Your Company

 Long before “social networks” existed, mathematicians were solving problems of connectivity.

 In 1736, Leonhard Euler tackled the Königsberg Bridge Problem, modeling land masses as nodes and bridges as edges.
-This gave birth to graph theory—the foundation for understanding how structure, not just content, determines movement within a system.
+This gave birth to graph theory, the mathematical foundation for understanding how structure, not just content, determines movement within a system.

 Image: Königsberg Bridge Problem.
 Source: Wikipedia, Creative Commons BY-SA 3.0.

 Fast-forward to 1959: Paul Erdős and Alfréd Rényi applied probability theory to networks.
-Their models showed how connections form, grow, and concentrate—leading to the emergence of hubs of influence.
+Their models showed how connections in a social group form, grow, and concentrate. leading to the emergence of hubs of influence.

-Erdős and Rényi’s legacy gives us the mathematical language to map and measure influence—a toolkit now used in everything from digital platforms to internal org charts.
+Erdős and Rényi’s legacy gives us the mathematical language to map and measure influence.
+Combined with the social and anthropological underpinning, we now have a modern toolkit used in everything from Google’s search engine to internal org charts.

 Who Really Holds Power?
 A Look at Network Centrality

-In most organizations, power doesn’t just come from a title—it comes from where you sit in the network.
+Leveraging these insights, we can now begin to see that in most organizations, power doesn’t just come from a title, but comes from where you sit in the network.
+Your proximity to others.

-One key way to understand this is through centrality, which measures how connected someone is, how often they connect others, and how quickly they can reach across the system.
-But power is nuanced.
-It can come from access, influence, or being the bridge between disconnected groups.
+One key measure we use to measure proximity is called centrality, which measures how connected someone is: how often they connect others, and how many steps it would take to reach across the entire system.
+But power is more than just connection.
+It comes from access to novel information and the ability to bridge between disconnected groups.

-Her degree centrality—the number of people she directly interacts with—wasn’t particularly high.
+Her degree centrality—or the number of people she directly interacts with—wasn’t particularly high.
 But her betweenness centrality is.
 This measures how often someone sits on the shortest paths between others, connecting people who might not otherwise collaborate.

-She also had high closeness centrality, meaning she could quickly reach anyone across the organization.
-This made her especially effective during the pandemic—when remote work separated teams physically, Maya kept the network moving.
+Maya also has high closeness centrality, meaning she could quickly reach anyone across the organization in a few steps.
+This made her especially effective during the pandemic when remote work separated teams physically, Maya kept the network moving.
 She gathered updates, shared knowledge, and kept relationships warm.

-Sociologist Ronald Burt introduced the idea of structural holes—gaps in the network where no direct connection exists.
+Sociologist Ronald Burt introduced the idea of structural holes, which are gaps in the network where no direct connection exists.
 Those who bridge these gaps gain access to non-redundant, often novel information.
 In other words, they hear things no one else does.

 If Maya could bridge the gap with, say, Sales—a team she wasn’t yet connected to—she wouldn’t just add another contact.
 She’d gain a new perspective.
 That’s where real power lies: the ability to see what others can’t and share insights no one else has.